RalfMende/LocDbConverterConsole/README.md

 The code is available under GNU General Public License.

 The following commands are available:

-    ?/h        Help menu
+            h / ?
+Help menu

-    c          Converts the locomotive config file from CS2/CS3-format to Z21-format.
+            c      Convert Lokomotive.cs2 file

-    a          Auto convert locomotive.cs2 file according to settings in App.config file.
+            a 5    Auto convert Lokomotive.cs2 file according to settings in App.config file.
+Opt.
+Timing in [min]. f      Force convert of all entries in Lokomotive.cs2 file x      Exit the program

-    f          Manually force convert locomotive.cs2 file (only when auto-mode ist ON.

-    x          Exit the application.
+Also the following Arguments are available

+            --help / -h    Help menu
+            --importpath=  Sets local path or IP address, where Lokomotive.cs2 file and images can be found.
+            --exportpath=  Sets local path to where converted files are stored.

 The settings for convertion are made in the mappings.xml file (mapping of the function icons and names) and the LocDbConverterConsole.config file (paths for auto convertion).